DeterminateSystems/nix-installer/README.md

 $ NIX_BUILD_GROUP_NAME=nixbuilder ./nix-installer install --nix-build-group-id 4000
 ```

+### Troubleshooting

+Having problems with the installer?
+Consult our [troubleshooting guide](./docs/troubleshooting.md) to see if your problem is covered.

 ### Upgrading Nix

 You can upgrade Nix to [our currently recommended version of Nix][recommended-nix] by running: